Keeping track of call center statistics and metrics is key to improving your productivity, profitability, and customer satisfaction.

 How to use it:

-Use this report to verify if your employees are only spending their time on work-related sites and apps.
-It makes it easy to identify if an employee is accessing unproductive sites like social media during work hours.
+Use this report to verify if your employees only spend time on work-related sites and apps.
+It makes it easy to identify if an employee is accessing unproductive sites like social media, like Twitter and Facebook, during work hours.

 What it shows: